 - 1. Read Safety on page vii and the Installation guidelines on page 19. - 2.
 Lower the cover so that the slots at the rear slide down onto the pins (1) at the rear of the blade server.
 Before you close the cover, verify that all components are installed and seated correctly and that you have not left loose tools or parts inside the blade server. - 3.
-Pivot the cover to the closed position until the releases (as shown by 2) click into placein the cover. - 4.
-Install the blade server into the Bull Blade Chassis Enterprise.
-See Installing the blade server in a Bull Blade Chassis Enterprise on page 39.
+Pivot the cover to the closed position until the releases (as shown by 2 in the expansion unit and by 3 in the base unit) click into place in the cover.

+4. Install the blade server into the Bull Blade Chassis - Enterprise.
+See Installing the blade server in a Bull Blade Chassis - Enterprise on page 39.